 Please see our "Preparing to Come" page for a list of what to bring.

 No. We provide all the materials needed for the build.
-All you need to bring is your personal items.

 Please visit our "Travel Documents" page for more information on what is needed to enter the country.

 We recommend looking online for the forecast of the days you will be here.
 The temperature rarely gets below 45 degrees Fahrenheit or higher than 90 degrees Fahrenheit.
 It rarely rains here.